Nab007Godfather/ILP_CW/docs/test-results.md

 ## Conclusion

 Test suite demonstrates comprehensive coverage of implemented functionality with 76% overall coverage and 100% success rate.
 All critical paths (safety R1, business logic R3) exceed 80% coverage.
-Primary gaps are in error handling (4%) and complex scenarios (disabled test).
+Primary gaps are in error handling (4%) and complex scenarios (which take much more execution time).
 Coverage targets met or exceeded across all categories.
 Test results provide strong confidence in correctness of core functionality while acknowledging limitations in edge case handling and performance validation under load.

-**Auto-Marker Readiness**: High confidence - all endpoint types tested, JSON structures validated, error codes verified.

-**Production Readiness**: Medium confidence - functional correctness strong, but resilience and performance under load not validated.